 Key benefits of R&D Tax Credits

-As we’ve already touched on, there’s no restriction on industry so all businesses are welcome to apply.
+As we’ve already touched on, there’s no restriction on industry so all businesses are welcome to apply for R&D credits.
 Because the tax credits are to be used for advancement in science or technology in your industry, there’s a misconception that the only sectors who can apply are those within the scientific and technological fields.

 The tax credits are an injection of cash for your business that you don’t have to repay.
 They give your company the potential to unlock private investment and boost economic growth.